AdyGCode/Programming-2023S2/session_17/OSS-17-Programming.md

 	- **Subject:** Continuous Improvement (CLUSTER/UNIT NAME)
 	- **Body:** your feedback on structure of shell content, assessments etc.

-- Stage 4: Web Tech / ...
-	- ...

-  - Stage 3 Mobile Apps / Intermediate Python...
-	- Thank you for your patience
-	- We have lecturers attending to this cluster (Inter Py)

--
 ---

 ### Stage 1: ...

 ### Stage 2:  C# / SQL / DDA

 #### DDA/SQL

 ##### Some useful links for SQL/DDA